 Interns work throughout the Museum on a wide variety of projects and tasks including everything from science education to behind-the-scenes work.
 An internship at the Museum of Science is an excellent way to gain a hands-on, work-learn experience in a specific area of interest or field of study.
-Our internship program offers internships for one of three trimesters: fall, spring, and summer.
+Our internship program offers internships for one of three trimesters: fall, winter/spring, and summer.

 The Museum of Science accepts applications from college-level freshmen, sophomores, juniors, and seniors, as well as graduate students.
 We also accept applications from recent graduates and people making a career change.

 High school students are eligible to apply for the listed internships, but only after completing 50 hours of volunteer work at the Museum.
 If you have not completed the volunteer requirement, consider our summer youth volunteer program.
 Visit the volunteer page for further information.
 If you have completed 50 hours, then discuss additional internship opportunities for high school students with your volunteer supervisor or the internship program coordinator.